Florida vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Florida and its opponents have combined for 59.5 points -- this matchup's over/under -- just twice this year.

-- Vanderbilt and its opponents have combined to score more than 59.5 points in two games this season.
+- Vanderbilt has combined with its opponents to score more than 59.5 points in two games this season.

-- Saturday's total is 12.1 points higher than the combined 47.4 PPG average of the two teams.
+- The combined points per game average of the two teams, 47.4, is 12.1 points fewer than Saturday's over/under.

-- These two squads combine to allow 54.8 points per game, 4.7 fewer than this contest's over/under.
+- This contest's over/under is 4.7 points greater than the 54.8 these two squads combine to surrender per game this season.

-- Gators games have an average total of 58.3 points this season, 1.2 fewer than Saturday's over/under.

-- The 51.5 PPG average total in Commodores games this season is 8.0 points fewer than this game's over/under.
+- The average total in Gators games this season is 58.3, 1.2 points fewer than Saturday's total of 59.5 .

 Florida Stats and Trends

-- Florida is 1-1 against the spread and 2-0 overall in games when it puts up more than 35.0 points.
+- When Florida records more than 35.0 points, it is 1-1 against the spread and 2-0 overall.

-- Florida is 1-2 against the spread and 3-0 overall when the team amasses more than 447.2 yards.
+- Florida is 1-2 against the spread and 3-0 overall when the team churns out over 447.2 yards.

-- The Gators have turned the ball over seven times this season, three more turnovers than the Commodores have forced (4).
+- The Gators have turned the ball over three more times (7 total) than the Commodores have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.